The University of Tennessee Health Science Center College of Medicine, Knoxville

 Dear Prospective Applicant,

-I would like to thank you for your interest in our program!
-I wish you all the best in the coming application season and in your pathology training career.
-Please do not hesitate to contact me or our wonderful residency program coordinators, Pamela Guider and Ashley Capps, with any questions regarding our program.
+Thank you again for your interest in our program.
+I wish you all the best in the coming application season and in your pathology career.
+Please do not hesitate to contact me or our wonderful residency program coordinators, Ashley Capps, Lyndsey Cook, and Pam Guider with any questions that you might have.

 Sincerely,